Paying off your debt

 If you think your credit charges are sky-high you can take the matter to court but your view of what is extortionate may not be the same as the court’s.
 Before taking action, consult your local trading standards department or seek independent legal advice.

 You may be tempted by newspaper ads or mailshots offering loans to pay off existing debts (sometimes called consolidation loans).
 Some of these loan companies offer advice on debt problems.
 But you have to pay for the advice and they may encourage you to take out another loan as the solution to your problems.
 These loans can be very expensive and you might end up worse off than before.
 In most cases, the lender will require you to put up your house as security.
 Fail to pay and you’ll lose the roof over your head.
 Get independent advice first.
 Being offered further credit is no guarantee that you can afford the repayments and a bad credit record may mean it’s difficult to get credit in the first place.

-If you can’t tackle your debt problems yourself, you can get free advice from a Money Advice Centre or Citizens Advice Bureau.
+If you can’t tackle your debt problems yourself, you can get free advice from a Money Advice Centre or Citizens Advice.
 If you can’t find an advice agency, your local trading standards department may be able to put you in touch with one.
 You may also be able to get advice from a legal aid solicitor.